Gabao-Farias/Gabao-Farias/README.md

 ## Hello guys!

 <p align="center">I'm graduating in Computer Science on URI - Santo Ângelo.
-Lately I've been following the Rocketseat way to study, wich proposes a Javascript stack: NodeJS + ReactNative e React.
+Lately I've been following the Rocketseat way to study, wich proposes a Javascript stack: NodeJS + ReactNative and React.
 With this stack, it's possible to deliver a solution both for web and mobile environments.
 I'm working out to reach my long term goals wich are reach a level wich I could create the entire application (or to have the knowledge to achieve this) in other words, becoming a fullstack developer and finish the graduation as soon as possible to move to Canada or Australia.</p>

 <br>